 Just typing that out makes me question my sanity.
 So, this past week when going through my weekly routine I paused to question whether or not I should continue this habit.
 A more generic voicemail message would be just fine.

-Against what may be my better judgement, below are a few reasons why I’ve decided to keep the tradition going until they finally take away my mostly useless desk phone (I guess I’ll have to start setting it on my cell phone).
+Against what may be my better judgment, below are a few reasons why I’ve decided to keep the tradition going until they finally take away my mostly useless desk phone (I guess I’ll have to start setting it on my cell phone).

 Small Tasks Can Be The Start of Something Big